ratskevichdg/dc_projects/README.md

 - Comparing Cosmetics by Ingredients - Ingredient lists processing for cosmetics on Sephora then visualize similarity using t-SNE and Bokeh.

+- Exploring the Bitcoin Cryptocurrency Market - Exploration the market capitalization of Bitcoin and other cryptocurrencies

 DataCamp Projects link: https://www.datacamp.com/projects